-The Port owns an "off-airport" surface parking lot on South 170th Street that is approximately 1⁄4 mile from Seattle-Tacoma International Airport (Airport).
+The Port owns an "off-airport" surface parking lot on South 170th Street that is approximately 1⁄2 mile from Seattle-Tacoma International Airport (Airport).
 This property, commonly known as the Doug Fox Parking Lot, is leased to and operated by ATZ, a local, small business.
 In 2012, Port staff issued a request for proposals (RFP) for operation of this property as a park-and-ride operation.
 ATZ was the sole responder to meet the minimum requirements of the solicitation.
 On July 9, 2013, the Commission authorized the Chief Executive Officer to execute a lease with ATZ for a term of five years with two five-year options.

-The language in the lease requires that ATZ and the Port negotiate the terms for all option periods and that if both parties are in agreement on the proposed terms, Port staff is to seek Commission approval.
+The proposed action does not contemplate an open solicitation but a condition to exercise the option under the terms of the lease.
+The language in the lease requires that ATZ and the Port negotiate, in good faith, the terms for all option periods and that if both parties are in agreement on the proposed terms, Port staff is to seek Commission approval.
 Based on the requirements in the initial lease, ATZ and Port staffs have been negotiating the terms for the first 5-year option period as the initial term is nearing expiration, in June 2019.
 The proposed terms include revised concession rent, revised minimum annual guarantees, an exclusion from gross revenues of advertising expenditures up to \$120,000 per year and a clause for how both parties will handle disruption to this business caused by closure of the primary access routes to and from this property.

-The Sustainable Airport Master Plan (SAMP) includes construction of a second terminal building on the Doug Fox Parking Lot beginning in 2025.
+A major consideration in the negotiations was the Sustainable Airport Master Plan (SAMP) that includes construction of a second terminal building on the Doug Fox Parking Lot beginning in 2025.
 The current SAMP implementation plan schedule estimates that roadway work to expand the airfield through relocation of the southbound lanes of the Northern Airport Expressway (NAE) will likely impact access to the Doug Fox Parking Lot in 2024 and as early as 2023.
 Construction phasing for SAMP projects will be refined as projects move through more detailed planning and design.
-Given the inherent uncertainty of construction phasing at this current level of planning and project definition, Port staff believes that the best use of this property in the near-term is continued use as a parking facility and that the best financial return to the Port is via an amendment to the current lease with ATZ.
+Given the inherent uncertainty of construction phasing at this current level of planning and project definition where a prudent tenant would view the deal as only a three year deal with certainty, Port staff believes that the best use of this property in the near-term is continued use as a parking facility and that the best financial return to the Port is via an amendment to the current lease with ATZ.
 This lease is expected to generate over \$16 million in non-aeronautical revenue during the proposed five-year term of this option period.